atuburapaler/atuburapaler.github.io/md/MWIII.md

 - `set com_showbottag`
 This will enable/disable the [bot] prefix for bots in every possible mode, enabled by default (1-0)
 - `cg_drawdevoverlays`
-This will show/hide developer info in an overlay (0-1)
+This will show/hide developer info in an overlay (0-1) it might require an external implementation.
 - `lui_enable_gun_effect_preview_firing_range`
 This defines if the weapon preview from the firing range will display or not a tracers preview window like in bundle menus (0-1)
 - `lui_use_lua_subtitle_impl`
-This defines if an icon will display on specific subtitles, unfinished and early BO6 implementation, disabled by default (0-1)
+Unfinished/early BO6 implementation, this defines if an icon prefix will display on specific subtitles for context, disabled by default (0-1)
 - `r_globalSnow 1`
 Experimental, this will render snow textures on the whole game, can affect all kind of maps.
+- `lui_store_tab_state`
+- `lui_battlepass_tab_state`
+These will define how the tabs look on online menus (0 default - 2 grey) season and network dependent.

 ## Inventories
 **Private matches**